Mech-Elites: Illuminating the Mechanic Space of GVGAI

 \subsubsection{Zelda}

 After 500 iterations, 55 out of 256 possible cells were populated for the Constrained MAP-Elites matrix of Zelda, with 25 cells containing an elite map.
 The average fitness for these cells was 0.5186.
-Figure \ref{fig:zelda_levels} displays $4$ elites at opposite ends of the dimensional spectrum.
+Figure \ref{fig:zelda_levels} displays four elites at opposite ends of the dimensional spectrum.
 The mean and mode elites are calculated to have $4.64$ and $5$ dimensions. respectively.
 The map with the least dimensionality (Figure \ref{fig:zelda_levels_c}) showcased $2$ mechanics, out of a possible 8.
 The map with the most mechanic-dimensionality~\ref{fig:zelda_levels_d} contained $7$.

 The least dimensional map matches up with the AtDelfi system's critical mechanics~\cite{green2018atdelfi}.
-We can see however, that other mechanics from Table \ref{tab:zelda_mechanics} are capable of being triggered in this space, such as killing, or being killed by, monsters.
-Most likely due to the wide-openess of the space, the agent failed to bump into any walls or monsters on its bee-line route to the key and the door.
+We can see however, that other mechanics from Table \ref{tab:zelda_mechanics} can be triggered in this space, such as killing monsters and bumping into walls.
+We think due to the wide-openess of the space, the agent failed to bump into any walls or monsters on its bee-line route to the key and the door.
 The most dimensional map showcases nearly all possible mechanics, only missing kill-nokey.
 We can interpret this to mean the agent went for the key first, before dealing with monsters.
 At a glance, it would be possible to also trigger the kill-nokey mechanic, depending on agent priority and the monster movement patterns.